NASW Pioneers Biography Index

 Lowy volunteered as a youth leader and educator in Terezín before he was deported to

 Auschwitz-Birkenau.
 After the war, he was appointed by UNRRA as the community leader of the Deggendorf Displaced Persons Center, where he guided the development of a complex political and community organization.
-He and his dear friend from Terezín, Edith (Dita) Jedlinsky, were reunited in the Deggendorf Center, and they married before emigrating to the United States.
+He and his dear friend from Terezín, Edith (Ditta) Jedlinsky, were reunited in the Deggendorf Center, and they married before emigrating to the United States.

-Louis and Dita Lowy raised their two children, in the Boston area.
-Dita Lowy earned her MSW from Boston University School of Social Work, and she traveled with Lowy and supported his activities throughout his distinguished career.
+Louis and Ditta Lowy raised their two children, in the Boston area.
+Ditta Lowy earned her MSW from Boston University School of Social Work, and she traveled with Lowy and supported his activities throughout his distinguished career.
 After Lowy retired from Boston University in 1985, he continued writing, consulting, and lecturing until the final days of his life.
 He delivered his final address to the White House Conference Aging Symposium from a hospital bed on April 21, 1991.
 He died at the age of 70 on May 22, 1991.

 Lowy completed his BS (1949) from Boston University (BU) and his MSW with a concentration in social group work from BU School of Social Work (1951).
 He earned his PhD from Harvard University (1969).